Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

 Jalen Brunson Insights vs. the Cavaliers

-- This season, Jalen Brunson has made 8.6 field goals per game, which adds up to 17.0% of his team's total makes.

-- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's connected on 2.0 threes per game, or 12.9% of his team's makes from beyond the arc this season.

-- The Knicks rank 23rd in possessions per game with 101.
-His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.

-- Conceding 106.9 points per game, the Cavaliers are the best team in the league on defense.

-- On the glass, the Cavaliers have allowed 41.2 rebounds per contest, which puts them second in the league.
+- On defense, the Cavaliers have conceded 106.9 points per contest, which is the best in the league.

-- The Cavaliers give up 23 assists per game, best in the NBA.
+- The Cavaliers give up 41.2 rebounds per contest, ranking second in the NBA.

-- In terms of 3-pointers, the Cavaliers have allowed 11.3 makes per game, second in the NBA.
+- In terms of assists, the Cavaliers are No. 1 in the NBA, allowing 23 per contest.

+- Looking at 3-pointers, the Cavaliers are second in the NBA, giving up 11.3 makes per game.

 Jalen Brunson vs. the Cavaliers